Chapter 5. Status of Residence

 In the event that the candidate aims to work at an industry requiring skills or knowledge related to information processing, the candidate must pass the information processing skills examination administered by the Minister of Justice.
 If the candidate has already obtained relevant qualifications, there is no need to take the test.

-5 years, 3 years, 1 year, 3 months *check for updates
+5 years, 3 years, 1 year, or 3 months *Renewable

 Please see the following 4 points of inspection for those who want to change their status of residence:

-In April 2019, a new system was enforced in which foreign nationals in Japan with particular expertise or abilities are hired due to severe labor shortages.
-This system is targeted towards foreigners who plan to work for industries seeking individuals with expertise or experience in specific fields.
-(Bringing family members along is generally not permitted.)
+In response to serious labor shortages, this system to accept foreign nationals with a certain level of expertise and skills who are ready to work immediately began in April 2019.
+The system is targeted towards foreign workers who plan to work for industries seeking individuals with expertise or experience in specific fields (Bringing family members along is generally not permitted).

 【Specific industry sectors】